 Question: The bird flew over/under the tree.

-Answer: The bird flew over/
+Answer: The bird flew over/under the tree.

 Since students know that birds fly in the sky, it’s easy for them to choose the correct preposition for the sentence.